Secure CheckoutPersonal information is secured with SSL technology.

 Associate Professor, Department of Physics and Chemistry, University of Palermo, Italy

-Associate Professor, Department of Microbiology and Bionanotechnology, Institute of Fundamental Medicine and Biology, Kazan Federal University, Kazan, Republic of Tatarstan, Russian Federation
+Professor, Bionanotechnology Lab, Institute of Fundamental Medicine and Biology, Kazan Federal University, Kazan, Republic of Tatarstan, Russian Federation